krohrbaugh/my-boxen/README.md

 bundle exec librarian-puppet outdated
 ```

 This will list the outdated Puppet modules.
-Update the `Puppetfile` with whatever modules you wish to update and run `boxen`.
+Update the `Puppetfile` with whatever modules you wish to update and run `boxen --future-parser`.

 ## Customizing